activatedgeek/mariadb-cluster/README.md

 **WARNING**: The bootstrap node must be allowed to init completely before adding more nodes to the cluster (hence not using `docker-compose up -d` directly).
-If not given enough time, it strangely goes into a deadlock and crashes.
+If not given enough time, it goes into a deadlock and crashes.

 ### Check cluster size

 ```
 $ make check
 ```

-**NOTE**: This asks for MySQL root password which is `123`.

 The expected output should be:
 ```